Reverse doctrine of equivalents: Supreme Court decisions

-[W]here a device is so far changed in principle from a patented article that it performs the same or a similar function in a substantially different way, but nevertheless falls within the literal words of the claim, the doctrine of equivalents may be used [in reverse] to restrict the claim and defeat the patentee's action for infringement.

 Federal Circuit decisions

 The Federal Circuit has imposed a number of limitations on the Supreme Court's seemingly broad statements in Westinghouse and GraverTank.
 In SRI Int'l v.
 Matsushita Elec.
 Corp., the district court had granted summary judgment of non-infringement against the patentee on the basis of the reverse doctrine of equivalents.
 The Federal Circuit en banc reversed, in a closely divided decision, stating that whether the reverse doctrine of equivalents applied "may depend on facts and circumstances unique to the case."
 It restated the doctrine in these terms: "The law also acknowledges that one may only appear to have appropriated the patented contribution, when a product precisely described in a patent claim is in fact 'so far changed in principle' that it performs in a 'substantially different way' and is not therefore an appropriation" of the patented invention.

 To apply the reverse doctrine of equivalents, the Federal Circuit said, a factual investigation was needed to determine whether the Matsushita device's "structure is so far changed in principle that it performs the same or a similar function in a substantially different way," so that a trial of that issue was therefore required.
 This is not a legal question, the en banc SRI court insisted, and it disapproved the earlier statement of a Federal Circuit panel in Kalman v.
 Kimberly-Clark Corp., that non-infringement under the reverse doctrine of equivalents is a legal question.

 The voting pattern of the en banc court in SRI was 5-1-5.
 The lead opinion insisted on a remand for trial on the reverse doctrine of equivalents issue, but found literal infringement.
 One judge found triable issues on reverse doctrine of equivalents, literal infringement, and prosecution history estoppel.
 The other five judges dissented, stating that (1) there was no literal infringement when the claims were properly construed in the light of the specification and the arguments made during the prosecution history, and (2) the undisputed fact record indicates that the accused device operates in a fundamentally different way from the patented device and therefore cannot infringe under the reverse doctrine of equivalents.

 The lead opinion stated that the burden of proof was allocated in this "ping–pong" manner: